 If you have lost property and would like to inquire if it is in police custody, please call 563-587-3801 between 8:30 AM - 4:30 PM on Monday - Friday.

 The Dubuque Police Department is in possession of property belonging to the following individuals, though no current address or phone number is known.
 These individuals should contact Cpl.
-Travis Kramer at 563-587-3801 before 4:30 PM on Friday, November 4, 2022 to claim their property: Ryan J. Barnes, Daniel R. Gorectke, Andre F. Harris, and Niesha A. Wells.
+Travis Kramer at 563-587-3801 before 4:30 PM on Monday, February 20, 2023 to claim their property: Melissa E. Burke, Patrick J. Murphy, and Chad M. Sautter.